 To support the curriculum, students use graphic organizers, word processing, spreadsheet and presentation programs.
 Students learn to conduct research online with a focus on searching, assessing, authenticating, and citing sources.
 Student use a variety of multimedia tools to communicate what they have learned.
 Movies, slideshows, photo books, podcasts, and Voicethread, are just a few examples.

-Interactive Social Media
+Participatory Social Media

 Students practice collaboration, digital citizenship and online safety through the use of a variety of tools.